edgelesssys/constellation/docs/docs/getting-started/first-steps.md

 ## Terminate your cluster

 Use the CLI to terminate your cluster.
-If you used Terraform to manage your cloud resources, follow the corresponding instructions in the [Terminate workflow](../workflows/terminate.md).
+If you manually used [Terraform](../reference/terraform.md) to manage your cloud resources, follow the corresponding instructions in the [Terminate workflow](../workflows/terminate.md).

 ```bash
 constellation terminate